Reklov42/deltabasic/README.md

 # DELTA BASIC

-The implementation of the Minimal BASIC ([ECMA-55](https://ecma-international.org/wp-content/uploads/ECMA-55_1st_edition_january_1978.pdf)) for my "old school" terminal web page
+The implementation (not complete) of the Minimal BASIC ([ECMA-55](https://ecma-international.org/wp-content/uploads/ECMA-55_1st_edition_january_1978.pdf)) for my "old school" terminal web page

+The main idea of the implementation is to simulate the execution speed as on an old machine, so the project consists of a compiler and a virtual machine.
+The compiler makes direct byte code from lines, and the VM allows you to execute the required number of operations per call of `delta_Interpret`.

 * [ΔBASIC](#δbasic)
 * [Build](#build)